 Women Deliver is advocating for a gender lens on COVID-19 efforts, and continuing our long-term advocacy to create a more gender equal world.
 Specifically:

 - We are engaging with decision makers, providing credible information and evidence-backed thought leadership, advice, and shaping normative guidance on gender dimensions of pandemic preparedness, response, and recovery — like recommendations to the G7 and applauding the UN's new report — always keeping girls and women as the center of decision making.

 - We are producing and contributing to evidenced-based communications and advocacy tools to highlight how girls and women are being affected by COVID-19 and what measures are needed to address in the short term and long term implications on girls and women, like in our Ten Recommendations.

 - We are regularly checking in and supporting our network of partners and Women Deliver Young Leaders, with special attention to those providing frontline health services and humanitarian relief.
 This blog highlights Young Leaders innovating at this crucial time.

-- We are increasing our webinar output – including this most recent session on UHC and COVID-19 response and a virtual press visit in Lebanon – as a way to capacity-build from the safety of home.
+- We are increasing our webinar output – including these most recent sessions on global health security and UHC and COVID-19 response, and a virtual press visit in Lebanon – as a way to capacity-build from the safety of home.